 The annual allocations are added to the existing fund balance, less expenses for projects.
 The Car Rental Tax may only be expended for public safety projects, parks and recreation projects, and convention center/tourism uses.

-Projected disbursements from this fund for FY 2015-16 are for costs associated with bonded indebtedness and operating expenditures.
+Projected disbursements from this fund for FY 2016-2017 are for costs associated with bonded indebtedness, operating expenditures and recreation and public safety projects.

 GRANT FUNDS